TshedisoB/weather-app/README.md

 1. When the app loads, it will automatically request permission to access your GPS location
 2. Once permission is granted, the app will fetch weather data for your current location
-3. The weather information includes:
+3. The weather information will be displayed after location permissions are granted.
-   - Current temperature
-   - Feels like temperature
-   - Weather conditions and description
-   - Humidity
-   - Atmospheric pressure
-   - Wind speed and direction
-   - Visibility
 4. Click the "Refresh" button to update your location and fetch fresh weather data

 ## Error Handling

 The app handles various error scenarios:
-- Location access denied by user
+- Location access denied by the user.
 - Location information unavailable
 - Network errors
 - API errors